gitaroktato/healthcheck-patterns/article.md

 In my sandbox here's the [liveness and readiness probe configuration][liveness-readiness-example] so you can try different scenarios by yourself.

 ## Traffic shaping
+The most common way of using health checks is to integrate them with load balancers, so they can route traffic to only healthy instances.
+But what should we do in cases, when the database is not accessible from the service's point of view?
+In this scenario they will still retrieve workload and probably fail when trying to write to the database.
+We have 3 different options that offer some resolution:

+- Try to store the request in the service itself and retry later
+- Fail fast and let the caller do the retry
+- Include database in the health indicator of the service and try to reduce the number of these cases

+The first opiton will lose the request if the service restarts.
+The second option moves the problem one layer above.
+The third option leads us to deep health checks.

+## Alerting

+# Deep health checks

+## Traffic shaping

+## TODO connection pool issues.
+Shoud the service report itself as healthy or unheatlhy?
+This can indicate at least two different problems: Either the connection pool experiencing hard times or the database has some issues.
+In the later case most probably other instances will also report themselves as unhealthy...

+## TODO!!! > Health checks are essential!!!
+Hahaha

+# Summary
+Health checks are just one aspect of fault tolerance
+- Introduce alerts one layer below

+## Maturity level
+Shallow or deep -> probing -> passive

 [liveness-readines]: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/
 [disk-health]: https://github.com/gitaroktato/healthcheck-patterns/blob/master/application/src/main/java/org/acme/quickstart/health/DiskHealthCheck.java